BhaskarMaity00/Cryptograph-Using-Genetic-Algorithm/README.md

 # Cryptograph-Using-Genetic-Algorithm
-It's a cryptography project using genetic algorithm to make the key strong
+It's a cryptography project using genetic algorithm to make the key strong.
+Also attach time component calculation file.